starwolf0320/web3-interview-preparation/README.md

 </details>
 <details>
   <summary>What motivates you?</summary>
-    Similar questions: What gets you up in the morning?
+    Similar question: What gets you up in the morning?
     <!-- <ul>
       <li>
         add answer here